 Reheia is called Blood Heights because a terrible battle between Håkon the Good and Eirik Bloodaxe’s sons is said to have been waged here in 953.
 The ridge is located in the proximity of Avaldsnes and from the top, there is a good view over the royal seat.
 On this ridge, halfway between the open sea and the strait of Karmsundet, a row of enormous burial mounds was erected in the Early Bronze Age.
 The mounds were from 5 – 7.5 m high and about 30 m in diameter.
 A series of smaller mounds lay between and around the large mounds.

-The 7 largest burial mounds, built on a “straight line” (see Bendiksen’s map), date from the Early Bronze Age, even though secondary graves from the Iron Age have also been found here.
-The 28 smaller mounds (now removed) were traditionally thought to be Iron Age graves, but they, too, may have been from the Bronze Age.
+The burial site at Blood Heights originally consisted of 8 huge and at least 50 smaller burial mounds.
+The huge burial mounds, built on a “straight line” from east to west (see Bendiksen’s map), date from the Early Bronze Age, even though secondary graves from the Iron Age have also been found here.
+The smaller mounds (now removed) were traditionally thought to be Iron Age graves, but they, too, may have been from the Bronze Age.

 The burial mounds at Blood Heights are what we call “earthen mounds” – they are built of turf and earth laid over an inner core consisting of a heap of stones.
 It took several thousand man-days just to build one of these barrows and enormous human and material resources were required in order to build them.